derailedapp/.github/profile/README.md

 ### Codebase

-If you're a good 'ol developer with at least a bit of Pythob or JavaScript experience, you can help out with our codebase!
+If you're a good 'ol developer with at least a bit of Python or JavaScript experience, you can help out with our codebase!

-For Python developers, our most important aspect..
-Our API of course!
+For Python developers, our most important aspect.. our API of course!

-And for JavaScript developers our second, or more our equally import aspects..
-Our App and Website!
+And for JavaScript developers our second, or more our equally import aspects.. our App and Website!

 If you want to overlook the codebase, just head to the discoursy/discoursy repository.